kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 **Security Note:** The webhook secret ensures that only Spool can trigger your webhook endpoint.
 Always use webhook signature verification in production.

-### Development Mode (Localhost Live Updates)
+### Development Mode (Centralized Live Updates)

-Spool automatically handles the localhost problem!
-When you add `developmentConfig` to your webhook handler, Spool enables intelligent polling during development:
+Spool now uses **centralized live updates** for instant updates!
+This industry-standard approach connects directly to Spool's managed WebSocket infrastructure, just like Sanity and Contentful.
+When you add `developmentConfig` to your webhook handler, Spool establishes a connection to our centralized service for instant updates:

 **How it works:**
 - ✅ **Production**: Uses real webhooks (fast, efficient)
-- ✅ **Development**: Uses smart polling (every 2 seconds, only when content changes)
+- ✅ **Development**: Uses **Spool's centralized service** (instant, 0ms delay, enterprise-grade)
-- ✅ **Zero configuration**: Just add your existing API credentials
+- ✅ **Zero configuration**: Just add your existing Spool credentials
 - ✅ **Automatic detection**: Only runs in `NODE_ENV=development`
+- ✅ **Centralized**: All users connect to the same Supabase infrastructure

 **Benefits:**
-- No ngrok or tunnel setup required
-- No manual refresh needed during development
+- **Instant updates** - content changes appear immediately (0ms delay)
+- **Industry-standard** - same centralized approach as Sanity, Contentful, and other leading CMS platforms
+- **Enterprise-grade** - leverages Spool's managed WebSocket infrastructure with automatic scaling
+- **Serverless compatible** - works perfectly with Vercel, Netlify, and other serverless platforms
-- Same code works in both development and production
+- **Same code** works in both development and production
-- Live updates work immediately on `localhost:3000`

 ```typescript
 // ✅ This single configuration enables live updates everywhere